alisson226/lane_sight/README.md

-# Project: Creat a python igage recognition to lane assitant
+# Project: Create a python image recognition to lane assitant

-->Add a description
+Remember to Add a description to this project